dikshaadsul27-wq/sql-product-analytics/Interpretations.md

 *Business question:* "How fast do new signups become real users, and how has that changed cohort-over-cohort?"

-*Summary of the Output :* Cohort sizes range from ~129 in the earliest week to ~800 in later weeks.
-Activation rates decline steadily: from ~16% in the first instrumented cohort down to ~2% in the most recent one.
-Median minutes to activation drop from ~27k minutes (~19 days) in early cohorts to ~2.9k minutes (~2 days) in the latest cohort. p90 minutes to activation also shrink from ~70k minutes (~48 days) to ~6.4k minutes (~4.5 days).
-Overall, activation is happening faster (lower median/p90), but fewer users are activating at all (falling activation rate).
+*Summary of the Output :* Activation is trending down across post-instrumentation cohorts: from 47.43% on April 20 to 30.22% on May 25 and 25.0% on June 1.
+Median time to first meaningful action is also inconsistent and often slow, indicating many users do not activate soon after signup.

 *Sanity checks :*
 1. activated_7d <= cohort_size holds true for every row.
 2. Cohorts before 2026‑04‑19 are excluded, so no uninstrumented rows are present.
-3. The most recent cohort show artificiallys low activation rate because the 7‑day window hasn’t fully closed, this explains the very low 1.99% rate
+3. The most recent cohort show artificially low activation rate because the 7‑day window hasn’t fully closed, this explains the very low 1.99% rate

-*Interpretation :* There is a clear decline in activation rates across cohorts.
-On average, only about 8% of users take meaningful actions such as add_to_cart, begin_checkout, or purchase within 7 days of signup.
-However, a deeper look at the data reveals a significant anomaly: approximately 63% of users have a first action logged before their signup date.
-When those cases are excluded, roughly 50% of users still perform these actions either 7 days before or after the signup.
-This strongly indicates a data quality issue.
-In most cases, first_action_time values precede signup_time by more than a month, which rules out simple timezone differences.
-A plausible explanation is that some events were backfilled or imported with incorrect timestamps during data ingestion, leading to misaligned timelines.
+*Interpretation :* Among valid post-instrumentation cohorts, activation is worsening cohort-over-cohort: fewer new users complete an add-to-cart, checkout, or purchase within seven days.
+The May 25 and June 1 cohorts are the key concern, though the most recent cohorts may still be artificially low until their 7-day windows close.
+The high and variable time-to-activation figures also suggest many users who do activate are taking longer to reach meaningful value.

 *Actionable Takeaways :*
-1. Validate how session_events.occurred_at is being ingested.
-Check whether historical events were backfilled with incorrect timestamps or mismatched signup IDs.
-2. Add automated sanity checks (e.g., first_action_time >= signup_time) to flag future anomalies early, before they distort cohort analysis.
-3. After cleaning, recompute activation rates and time‑to‑activation.
-Compare the corrected results to the current output to quantify the impact of bad data.
+1. Investigate whether an onboarding change, homepage performance issue, or lower-intent paid traffic around the May 25 signup week caused the activation decline.
+2. Compare funnel conversion, traffic source, onboarding version, and page-load performance against earlier cohorts.

 **Query E2 — Checkout Funnel Drop-off by Entry Channel**